 • End of June: Exam results displayed on your PAS message board

 • Early July: CAO offers

-You must register as a user with the PAS (Public Appointments Service) on their website publicjobs.ie in order to apply for the entry exam to Mature Nursing.
+You must register as a user with PAS.ie in order to apply for the entry exam to Mature Nursing.
 It is important to remember that this is a separate process to the CAO application.
 Although the results of your exam will be sent to the CAO, and the CAO will ultimately provide your university offer – the two websites require two different applications.
-You will be prompted by the CAO to register with PAS when this becomes available however I signed in to the PAS website regularly, before and after my exam, to check the message board.
+You will be prompted by the CAO to register with PAS when this becomes available however.
+I signed in to the PAS website regularly, before and after my exam, to check the message board.
 I also received email notifications whenever this message board was updated.

 Career Services One-Day Course

 I attended the Career Services preparation course on February 21st, 2018.
 My main reason for attending this course was because I had a lifelong fear of maths and had zero confidence in my skills for the Numerical Reasoning part of the exam.
 I did not think that I needed any extra help with the Verbal Comprehension part of the exam.
 Ironically, when I got my results in June, my score had risen the most in this section compared to my 2014 results.
 Lesson learned – all parts of the Career Services preparation day were helpful.